apache/nuttx/configs/lm4f120-launchpad/README.txt

   Starting OpenOCD

-    Then you should be able to start the OpenOCD daemon like:
+    If you are in the top-level NuttX build directlory then you should be able to start the OpenOCD daemon like:

-      configs/lm4f120-launchpad/tools/oocd.sh $PWD
+      oocd.sh $PWD

+    The relative path to the oocd.sh script is configs/lm4f120-launchpad/tools, but that should have been added to your PATH variable when you sourced the setenv.sh script.

   Connecting GDB